Stuff and Nonsense

-Day one of Anatomy of a Mouse, and a quick skip through some of the XHTML and CSS used on the new Disney Store UK online store.
+Day one: A skip through some of the markup and styles I used on the 2004 Disney Store UK store.

-One of the things that I find fascinating about working with CSS is the application of new techniques to solve the real dilemmas which crop up during a site build.
+One of the things that I found fascinating then about working with CSS was the application of new techniques to solve the real dilemmas which crop up during a site build.
 On a commercial site there are different pressures than on say a personal site where the decisions that you make are your own.

 <div id="disney-corporate" title="Links to external sites" >